 USB (Universal Serial Bus) Port

 Most desktop computers have several USB ports.
-These can be used to connect almost any type of device, including mice, keyboards, printers, digital cameras and more.
+These can be used to connect almost any type of device, including mice, keyboards, printers, and digital cameras.
 They will often appear on the front and back of the computer.

 The power button is used to power the computer on and off.
 Additionally, you can use the power button on some computers to place the computer in different energy-saving modes such as hibernate, sleep, and standby.
 It is a good idea to read your manual to learn how these features work on your computer.